CogStack/CogStack-Pipeline/README.md

  3. dBLineFixer - process JDBC input with dBLineFixer (concatenates multi-row documents)
  4. basic - a job without a processing step, for simply writing JDBC input to elasticsearch
  5. deid - deidentify text with a GATE application (such as Azad Dehghan's DEID) or using the ElasticGazetteer - query a database for identifiers and mask them in free text using Levenstein distance
  6. biolark - enable Biolark, Tudor Groza's awesome HPO term extraction project.
+Note - requires a nested mapping to be set up in elasticsearch, so that the inner JSONs can be queried correctly.
+See https://www.elastic.co/guide/en/elasticsearch/guide/current/nested-objects.html for details.

 scaling
  1. localPartitioning - run all processes within the launching JVM